 In addition, ensure that TAs provide students with their approved testing accommodations and preidentified accessibility features.
-Remember, the Human Reader script must be used if a human reader is administering the mathematics assessments, and Human Reader scripts are secure test materials.
+Remember, the Human Reader script must be used if a human reader is administering the mathematics or science assessments, and Human Reader scripts are secure test materials.

 In PearsonAccess^{next}, there are operational reports STCs may run that provide a summary of student participation statuses.
-For a full list of these reports and their purposes, refer to the PARCC Operational Report Guidance available at dc.mypearsonsupport.com.
+For a full list of these reports and their purposes, refer to the PAN support page available at https://support.assessment.pearson.com/PAsup/reporting/operational-reports.